Happy New Year to you!

 I imagine that for most of us the new year will be the usual mixture of the good, the bad, and the ugly!

 The new year is starting on a good note to me, and fingers crossed will continue so.
-I have been short listed for “the best personal development coach” at The Best You awards Gala in February.
+I have been short listed for “the best personal development coach” at The Best You awards Gala in February, and so far have reached the semi-finals.
 It is an honour to be proposed by peers and anything more than that will be a huge bonus, but is frankly unlikely.

 I also have a major event in the diary and will give more details in due course.
 And there is another book in the pipeline, which I hope will be published before April.
 It is going to be a very different kind of book and here is a sneak preview of the draft introduction.
 I would definitely welcome comments!
 So here it is……